projectcalico/calico/docs/AWS.md

 ```
 Note: we disable automated reboots for this demo to avoid interrupting the instructions.

-Then create the cluster with the following command ("calico-1 calico-2 calico-3" is the list of nodes to create):
+Then create the cluster with the following command:
 ```
-gcloud compute instances create \
-  calico-1 calico-2 calico-3 \
+aws ec2 run-instances \
+  --count 3 \
+  --image-id ami-29734819 \
-  --image-project coreos-cloud \
+  --instance-type t1.micro \
-  --image coreos-alpha-709-0-0-v20150611 \
+  --key-name calicokey \
-  --machine-type n1-standard-1 \
+  --security-groups CalicoSG \
-  --metadata-from-file user-data=cloud-config.yaml
+  --user-data file://cloud-config.yaml
 ```

 ## Installing calicoctl on each node
+##### NEED TO SPECIFY HOW TO GET IP
 On each node, run these commands to set up Calico:
 ```
 # Download calicoctl and make it executable: